Dangers of the Birth Control Pill

 A long time ago I was on the birth control pill, before I knew better, and I may never know how that affected my future fertility (or infertility), or if it will cause any health issues down the road.

-Here's what Dr. Natasha Campbell-McBride had to say about the dangers of the birth control pill at the Deidre Currie Festival a few years back… (Have you read the sad but touching story behind the Deidre Currie Festival?)
+Here's what Dr. Natasha Campbell-McBride had to say about the dangers of the birth control pill a few years back…

-Someone asked her, “How does the pill affect nutritional status?”
+Someone asked, “How does the pill affect nutritional status?”

 She has also said in the past how damaging the pill is on our gut flora!